dottjt/plastic/other/unused/02-work-unused.md

 And then there was tonight's arrangement.
 Another interpersonal hurdle to overcome in this delorian urchin of lavish joy.
 Hoot.
 Hoot.
 Ho.

+The hostess would then announce me Big Akimbo™ in honorary procession for the valiant killing